Impact

 Psychosocial Safety

-Recovery systems must themselves be psychosocially safe environments, recognising that prolonged stress, uncertainty and adversarial processes can delay healing.
+Recovery systems must be psychologically safe environments.
+Prolonged disputes, uncertainty, surveillance and adversarial processes can delay healing and worsen injury.

 Respect for Lived Experience